 METHODS

 This randomized controlled trial study involved 95 patients.
-Thirty-one subjects received a single injection of PRP (group PRP-1), 33 subjects received 2 injections of PRP at an interval of 3 weeks (group PRP-2), and 31 subjects received 3 injections of hyaluronic acid at 1-week intervals (group hyaluronic acid).
-The patients were investigated prospectively at the enrollment and at 4, 8 and 12 weeks’ follow-up with the Western Ontario and McMaster Universities Arthritis Index (WOMAC) and Visual Analogue Scale questionnaires.
+Thirty-one subjects received a single injection of PRP (group PRP-1), 33 subjects received two injections of PRP at an interval of 3 wk (group PRP-2) and 31 subjects received three injections of hyaluronic acid at 1-wk intervals (group hyaluronic acid).
+The patients were investigated prospectively at the enrollment and at 4-, 8- and 12-wk follow-up with the Western Ontario and McMaster Universities Arthritis Index (WOMAC) and Visual Analogue Scale questionnaires.

 RESULTS